 Only the SYSADMIN account controlled by Oracle Managed Cloud Services is assigned the System Administrator responsibility in the Oracle application.
-The OSD and PSB1 staff are assigned ARC Application Administrator responsibility in the Oracle application.
-The employees with the ARC Application Administrator responsibility have limited access to perform operational functions in Oracle, specifically limited to the month-end closing, during customer conversions (as directed by the functional teams) or emergency situations that can be approved by a supervisor or manager after the fact.
-Additionally, the individuals with Oracle ARC Application Administrator privileges perform multiple functions, including that of the Oracle Support team members.
+The Customer Support Division (CSD), Operation Support Division (OSD) and Systems and Project Support Services (SPSD) employees are assigned ARC Oracle application administrator responsibility in the Oracle application.
+The employees with the ARC Oracle application administrator responsibility have limited access to perform operational functions in Oracle, specifically limited to the month-end closing, during customer conversions (as directed by the functional teams) or emergency situations that can be approved by a supervisor or manager after the fact.
+Additionally, the individuals with ARC Oracle application administrator privileges perform multiple functions, including that of the Oracle Support team members.
 As a result, these individuals periodically require temporary access privileges of a functional user in order to address user inquiries.
-An edit check prevents an Oracle ARC Application Administrator from adding or removing any responsibilities from their own user ID.
+An edit check prevents an ARC Oracle application administrator from adding or removing any responsibilities from their own user ID.

-The SDB/OSB/DSB managers can be assigned the ARC Application Administrator responsibility in situations where the manager deems the access is required.
+The SDB/Procurement and Accounting Support Branch (PASB)/Reporting and Technology Support Branch (RTSB)/DSB managers can be assigned the ARC Oracle application administrator responsibility in situations where the manager deems the access is required.
 This responsibility is granted on a temporary basis with the proper request and approval and will be end-dated once the access is no longer necessary.